 – Agatha Noveille, Herbal Academy Associate Educator and author of The Indie Herbal

 This is most definitely true for generations of grandmothers who have carefully tended to their families with home remedies.
 Undoubtedly grandmothers have long been practicing herbalism when they tend their gardens, feed their families whole foods, or comfort the ailing with teas and other home remedies.
-And we know that cultures from the beginning of time, all around the world, practice and rely heavily or solely on herbal medicine.
+And we know that cultures from the beginning of time, all around the world, practice and rely heavily or solely on herbs.

-Herbalism Is Traditional Medicine
+Herbalism Is Traditional Wellness

 Herbs have been used by humans as food and as medicine for hundreds of thousands of years, far back into the recesses of time.
 We have evolved thanks to the generosity of our green neighbors, our lives dependent on them for oxygen, food, medicine, clothing, and spiritual insight… Plants were our first and greatest medicine.